Chapter 1: The True Nature of Our Existence

 Were you very happy in sleep, or very unhappy?
 Even an unhappy person wakes up with happiness after sleeping.
 Even if there is a wound which is giving agonising pain, you feel a little refreshed after a good sleep.
 The joy of sleep is incomparable, as everyone knows.
 The restfulness, the blissfulness and the composure that you feel in the state of deep sleep is incomparable.
 It cannot be compared with any kind of happiness that you can think of in this world—which means to say, you can be happy without any relation with anything, if the time for it comes.
 Not only can you be happy without any relation with things, it is the greatest happiness.
 Other types of happiness are elusive; they can run away from you any day.
 There can be bereavement of causes that appear to be giving you satisfaction in life.
 But here is something which will not leave you.

-This is an incidental, secondary matter; we shall not touch upon it just now.
+This is an incidental, secondary matter.
+We shall not touch upon it just now.
 The point is that you had a kind of peculiar existence-consciousness, we may say, though you cannot verify it by any method of observation.
 By inference of the circumstance of deep sleep, you can come to the conclusion because of the memory following it that there must have been a state of consciousness; otherwise, memory cannot be explained.
 You existed, pure and simple, a bare fact of being, unrelated to circumstances outside—not even related to space and time, let alone other things.

 Now, I will use two other Sanskrit words.
-In Sanskrit, Existence is called sat.
-Pure Being is called sat; and Consciousness is called chit.
-In Sanskrit philosophical terminology it is said that we were in the state of deep sleep as sat-chit, Existence-Consciousness.
-Inasmuch as we were also happy, we were also associated with ananda.
-So what was our state?
+In Sanskrit, Existence, Pure Being, is called Sat, and Consciousness is called Chit.
+In Sanskrit philosophical terminology it is said that you were in the state of deep sleep as Sat-chit, Existence-Consciousness.
+Inasmuch as you were also happy, you were also associated with Ananda.
+So what was your state?
 Sat-chit-ananda is the Sanskrit definition of Existence-Consciousness-Bliss.
-We were existing as Existence-Consciousness-Bliss.
-Not existence of something—it is pure, unadulterated, featureless, transparent Existence.
-It is not consciousness of something, but Consciousness of Existence only, so it is not an objective consciousness.
-It is Consciousness, pure and simple.
+You were existing as Existence-Consciousness-Bliss.
+Sat is not existence of something; it is pure, unadulterated, featureless, transparent Existence.
+Chit is not consciousness of something, but is Consciousness of Existence only, so it is not an objective consciousness.
+It is unrelated Consciousness, pure and simple.

-We have abrogated all these associations; now we have come to the conclusion that we seem to be something fantastic—not as we thought ourselves to be.
+We have abrogated all these associations; now we have come to the conclusion that we seem to be something fantastic, and not as we thought ourselves to be.
 “I never knew that I am like this!
 I am not a bundle of social relations—not even this body and mind.
-I seem to be something which I never thought myself to be—a great discovery of myself.”
-It is featured featureless, unrelated existence which is conscious of itself, conscious of itself only—not conscious of something else.
-It is Pure Existence-Consciousness, Pure Bliss unrelated to anything else.
-"Oh wonderful!
+I seem to be something which I never thought myself to be.
+This is a great discovery of myself.”
+It is featureless, unrelated Existence which is conscious of itself—conscious of only itself, not conscious of something else.
+It is pure Existence, pure Consciousness, pure Bliss, unrelated to anything else.
+“Wonderful!
 This is me!”